 If using frozen chicken thighs, they should be separated and cooked in a single layer, not frozen together in a clump.

 The USDA recommends increasing the cooking time for frozen chicken by 50 percent.
-So for bone-in thighs this means around 45 to 55 minutes, and for frozen boneless thighs around 30 to 35 minutes.
+For bone-in thighs this means around 45 to 55 minutes, and for frozen boneless thighs around 30 to 35 minutes.

-- Season the water generously.
-Add 2 teaspoons of table salt for every 6 cups water.
+- Season: Season the water generously.
+Add 2 teaspoons of table salt for every 6 cups of water.

-- Let the thighs rest for at least 10 minutes, or until cool, before slicing the meat.
+- Rest the meat: Let the thighs rest for at least 10 minutes, or until cool, before slicing the meat.

 Step-by-Step Instructions